New Mermaid & Graphviz diagrams in markdown preview

 Not a note-management app.

-No tags, no notebooks, no graph view.
-Files go where you put them.
+No tags, notebooks, or graph view.
+Files go where you put them, on disk.

 The simplest place that knows how to highlight Python and render a markdown table.